+(b)

-(a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Exerc (b) Atted-Average cise Price of Iding Options, (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column(a)) Equity compensation plans approved by security holders 11,883,067(1)(2) \$ 40.5621(3) 15,445,567(4) Equity compensation plans not approved by security holders Total(5) 11,883,067 \$ 40.5621 15,445,567

-Plan Category Warrants and Rights nts and Rights Reflected in Column(a))

-Equity compensation plans approved by

-security holders 14,433,382(1)(2) \$ 32.3816(3) 20,526,483(4)

-Equity compensation plans not approved

-by security holders

-Total 14,433,382 \$ 32.3816 20,526,483

-- (1) This amount includes: (i) 10,269,129 shares of our common stock subject to stock options outstanding under our 2004 Performance Incentive Plan, (ii) 194,409 shares of our common stock subject to stock options outstanding under our Employee Stock Option Plan, (iii) 3,339,392 shares of our common stock subject to outstanding RSUs awarded under our 2004 Performance Incentive Plan, and (iv) 214,765 shares of our common stock subject to deferred stock units credited under our Deferred Compensation Plan. - (2) Includes the maximum number of shares potentially issuable in connection with open performance-based vesting conditions.
-As of June 28, 2013, a maximum of 415,686 PSUs (including a target number of 207,843 PSUs) were subject to open performance-based vesting conditions.
-See "Compensation Discussion and Analysis" and the "Fiscal 2013 Grants of Plan-Based Awards Table" and the accompanying narrative for more information regarding outstanding PSUs. - (3) This number reflects the weighted-average exercise price of outstanding options and has been calculated exclusive of RSUs and PSUs issued under our 2004 Performance Incentive Plan and deferred stock units credited under our Non-Employee Directors Stock-for-Fees Plan. - (4) Of these shares, as of June 28, 2013, 12,681,279 remained available for future issuance under our 2004 Performance Incentive Plan, zero remained available for future issuance under our Non-Employee Directors Stock-for-Fees Plan and 7,845,204 remained available for future issuance under our 2005 Employee Stock Purchase Plan.
+- (1) This amount includes: (i) 8,107,575 shares of our common stock subject to stock options outstanding under our 2004 Performance Incentive Plan, (ii) 77,033 shares of our common stock subject to stock options outstanding under our Employee Stock Option Plan, (iii) 3,358,169 shares of our common stock subject to outstanding RSUs awarded under our 2004 Performance Incentive Plan, and (iv) 215,720 shares of our common stock subject to deferred stock units credited under our Deferred Compensation Plan. - (2) Includes the maximum number of shares potentially issuable in connection with open performance-based vesting conditions.
+As of June 27, 2014, a maximum of 124,570 PSUs (including a target number of 62,285 PSUs) were subject to open performance-based vesting conditions.
+See "Compensation Discussion and Analysis" and the "Fiscal 2014 Grants of Plan-Based Awards Table" and the accompanying narrative for more information regarding outstanding PSUs. - (3) This number reflects the weighted-average exercise price of outstanding options and has been calculated exclusive of RSUs and PSUs issued under our 2004 Performance Incentive Plan and deferred stock units credited under our Deferred Compensation Plan. - (4) Of these shares, as of June 27, 2014, 9,566,206 remained available for future issuance under our 2004 Performance Incentive Plan, zero remained available for future issuance under our Non-Employee Directors Stock-for-Fees Plan and 5,879,361 remained available for future issuance under our 2005 Employee Stock Purchase Plan. - (5) The table does not include information with respect to equity compensation plans or agreements that were assumed by us in connection with our acquisitions of the companies that originally established those plans or agreements.
+As of June 27, 2014, 1,907,289 shares of common stock were issuable upon exercise of outstanding options granted under assumed plans.
+The weighted average exercise price of the assumed outstanding options to acquire shares of common stock is \$21.8798 per share.
+Additionally, as of June 27, 2014, 103,519 shares of our common stock were issuable upon the vesting of assumed RSUs.